-Chateau Lafleur-Gazin is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Lafleur-Gazin is also good with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.
+Chateau Lafleur-Gazin is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Lafleur-Gazin is also good with Asian dishes, and hearty fish courses like tuna, mushrooms, and pasta.

 Château Lafleur-Gazin Wine Tasting Notes

 With flowers, orange rind, cocoa, and plums in the nose, the wine is medium-bodied, forward, reserved, and classic with its textures and earthy, savory-edged, red pit fruit finish.
 The wine is produced from 100% Merlot.
 Drink from 2023-2037.
 90-92 Pts.